Browse Tax Articles

 Most interest you receive that’s available for a withdrawal is taxable income.
-Ex: Interest on bank accounts, money-market accounts, and deposited insurance dividends.
+This can include interest on:

 If you receive taxable interest on a regular basis, you might have to pay estimated tax.
 However, interest on insurance dividends you leave on deposit with the Department of Veterans Affairs isn’t taxable.

-You usually don't have to report interest on Series EE and Series I U.S. Savings Bonds until the earlier of the date:
+You usually don't have to report interest on Series EE and Series I U.S. Savings Bonds until the earliest of these dates:

-However, if you expect to be in a higher tax bracket when you redeem the bonds, it might be to your advantage to report the interest annually.
+If you expect to be in a higher tax bracket when you redeem the bonds, it might benefit you to report the interest annually.
 You can exclude interest from bonds issued after 1989 from income if you:

-Certain distributions commonly referred to as dividends are actually interest.
+Certain distributions commonly known as dividends are actually interest.
 They include dividends on deposits or share accounts in:

-You might need to include part of the original issue discount in your income each year as interest if you have 1 of these issued at a discount:
+You might need to include part of the original issue discount in your income each year as interest.
+Do this if you have one of these issued at a discount:

-You must show the amount of any tax-exempt interest you received during the tax year.
+You'll need to show the amount of any tax-exempt interest you received during the tax year.
 This doesn’t convert tax-exempt interest to taxable interest.
 It's an information-reporting requirement only.

-From each payer of interest of $10 or more, you should receive 1 if these:
+From each payer of interest of $10 or more, you should receive one of these: